NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 4/Transformed Bremix (9-10).md

     desc: "DC 29, attack +21; __7th __  _[[Spells/Interplanar Teleport|Plane Shift (Self only; Astral or Material Plane Only)]]_; __5th __  _[[Spells/Harm|Harm]]_, _[[Spells/Illusory Creature|Illusory Creature]]_, _[[Spells/Mind Probe|Mind Probe]]_, _[[Spells/Rewrite Memory|Modify Memory]]_; __4th __  _[[Spells/Translocate|Dimension Door (At Will)]]_; __2nd __  _[[Spells/Invisibility|Invisibility (At Will)]]_, _[[Spells/Silence|Silence (At Will)]]_"

   - name: "Bully the Departed"
     desc: "`pf2:1` (auditory,emotion,mental,occult,unholy) The skelm draws upon the spirit of one of his deceased victims, tormenting their soul beyond the grave.
-Until the end of his next turn, the soul skelm gains regeneration 15 (deactivated by force or good), and he deals an extra 1d8 spirit damage on his Strikes.\n[[Bestiary Effects/Effect_ Bully the Departed|Effect: Bully the Departed]]"
+Until the end of his next turn, the soul skelm gains regeneration 15 (deactivated by force or good), and he deals an extra 1d8 spirit damage on his Strikes.\n\n[[Bestiary Effects/Effect_ Bully the Departed|Effect: Bully the Departed]]"

   - name: "[[Bestiary Ability Glossary/Change Shape|Change Shape]]"
     desc: "`pf2:1` (concentrate,occult,polymorph) The soul skelm can take on the appearance of any Medium male humanoid.
-This doesn't change his Speed or his attack and damage bonuses with his Strikes but might change the damage type his Strikes deal.\n"
+This doesn't change his Speed or his attack and damage bonuses with his Strikes but might change the damage type his Strikes deal.\n\n* * *\n"

   - name: "Isolating Lash"
     desc: "`pf2:2` (illusion,occult) The soul skelm makes a melee Strike trailing a wave of shadowy illusions.
 The skelm is [[Conditions/Off-Guard|Off-Guard]] until the start of his next turn.
 If the Strike is successful, the skelm increases the number of damage dice by one, and the target must attempt a DC 29 Will check save.
 On a failure, the target becomes [[Conditions/Invisible|Invisible]], inaudible, and otherwise imperceptible to its allies for 4 rounds, and it likewise can't see, hear, or otherwise perceive those allies.
 Regardless of the outcome, the creature is temporarily immune to Isolating Lash for 24 hours."